Skip to content

 · Interdisciplinary Approach: Descanso Gardens seeks proposals that utilize a creative blending of disciplines, media, and diverse points of view;

-· Media: The proposal may use any media type (artworks, installations, performances, projections, virtual reality, text, etc.).
+· Media: The proposal may use any media type (visual art, digital art, outdoor installations, performances, music, projections, virtual reality, text, etc.).
 The exhibitions and programs must be appropriate in scale material, form, and content for the cultural and physical environment in which they are to be presented.
-The proposed works, displays, and programs don’t need to be new and may have been presented before;
+The proposed works, displays, and programs don’t need to be new and may have been presented before.
+New commissions are encouraged provided that their cost is within the exhibition’s budget.

 · Audience: Descanso’s visitorship has been growing over the past few years and the Gardens attract an audience that is more diverse in race or ethnicity than many other museums and gardens[1].
-However, many attendees may be first-time visitors to the Sturt Haaga Gallery or the Boddy House, and exhibitions and programs in these spaces should consider ways to engage “first-time visitors” as well as people who are already familiar with the garden’s gallery spaces and exhibitions;
+Many attendees may be first-time visitors to the Sturt Haaga Gallery or the Boddy House, and exhibitions and programs in these spaces should consider ways to engage “first-time visitors” as well as people who are already familiar with the Garden’s gallery spaces and exhibitions.

-· Budget: Descanso Gardens rely on a range of budgets typically within $25,000-$60,000.
-Proposals outside of this range must include potential funding sources, such as grants, foundation support, or sponsorships.
-Budgets must include curator fees, artist/ collaborator stipends, collateral design and copy writing, installation and de-installation, framing if needed, photography, equipment rental, shipping, travel, reproduction rights, etc. Insurance is provided by Descanso Gardens.
+· Budget: Descanso Gardens rely on a range of budgets typically within $40,000-$60,000.
+Budgets must include curator fees, artist/ collaborator stipends, collateral design and copy writing, installation and de-installation, framing if needed, equipment rental, shipping, travel, reproduction rights, etc. Please note that insurance, installation, collateral design, and photography services are provided by Descanso Gardens.
+Curator fees should not exceed 20% of the total exhibition budget.
+Proposals exceeding $40,000-$60,000 budget range must be discussed in advance.
+Fundraising for exhibitions is management by Descanso’s development team, however, applicants may suggest potential funding sources, such as grants or sponsorships.

 · Group Applications: Curators are discouraged from submitting or including their own artwork; artistic collectives may be included within curatorial proposals but should not submit their work without a specific curator.